Robaire/dotfiles/README.md

-# util
-A collection of useful utilities
+A collection of my standard system configurations.